matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

   true, if a space is suggested, but a child of that space is not then the child should not be included.
 * **`limit`**: Optional: a client-defined limit to the maximum number of rooms to return per page.
-Must be a non-negative integer.
+Must an integer greater than zero.

   Server implementations should impose a maximum value to avoid resource exhaustion.